fuzzywalrus/Photoshop-FavIcon-Action/ReadMe.md

-# Photoshop Favicon Creator Action for the Obsessive
+# Favicon Creator Action for the Obsessive

 FavIcons today are plentiful, ranging a variety of sizes, however wrangling them all in is a pain.
-This is a simple Photoshop action that creates 13 favicon sizes based on the current standards.
-I highly recommend [favicon cheat sheet](https://github.com/audreyr/favicon-cheat-sheet) and [Apple's Configuring Web Applications](https://developer.apple.com/library/content/documentation/AppleApplications/Reference/SafariWebContent/ConfiguringWebApplications/ConfiguringWebApplications.html)  for more information
+This is a simple Photoshop  action and sketch file with predefined exports that creates 13 favicon sizes based on the current standards.

+I highly recommend [favicon cheat sheet](https://github.com/audreyr/favicon-cheat-sheet) and [Apple's Configuring Web Applications](https://developer.apple.com/library/content/documentation/AppleApplications/Reference/SafariWebContent/ConfiguringWebApplications/ConfiguringWebApplications.html)  for more information.

+# Photoshop Favicon Creator for the Obsessive.

 ## Installing the action